Verb Pictures for Speech Therapy ~ How to Teach Action Words

 • Where Questions: Ask your child questions about where people are in the pictures.
 You could ask “Where is she laying?” or “Where is she eating?”

 Need some help teaching vocabulary words to children?
-Our no-prep therapy kit for “first 50 words” will give you no-prep activities that you can use with a child to grow their vocabulary, including action words!
+Our First Words Curriculum will give you no-prep activities that you can use with a child to grow their vocabulary, including action words!

 Carrie Clark, Speech-Language Pathologist